 Seafood Medley in White Wine and Garlic Sauce is made with shrimp, mussels, scallops and clams in a rich white wine, butter and garlic sauce and served with pasta.

-How to Make Seafood Medley in White Wine and Garlic Sauce
+How to Make Seafood Medley Pasta with White Wine and Garlic Sauce

 This Seafood Medley with White Wine and Garlic Sauce Recipe or Pasta Frutti di Mare is a tasty mix of seafood that’s cooked in a lemon garlic sauce and based upon a classic Mediterranean recipe.